HELLO, I'M ERIKA LILJEFELT

 a little about me:

 I take my work seriously, so I'm always learning.
-A passionate reader with a degree in English literature from UC Berkeley, I've traded novels for avid reading in the dog behavior field, as well as watching professional seminar videos by top teachers in our industry, and continuing to take classes with my own dogs to keep my skills sharp.
+A passionate reader with a degree in English literature from UC Berkeley, I've traded novels for avid reading in the dog behavior field, as well as attending live seminars and watching professional seminar videos by top teachers in our industry, and continuing to take classes with my own dogs to keep my skills sharp.
 I am currently pursuing my goals of becoming a Certified Dog Behavior Consultant and Certified Dog Trainer.

 I also walk my own dogs every day and one of my greatest pleasures is hiking with my dogs.